stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/troubleshoot.md

+Sherlock is a resource for ressearch, and as such, it is in perpetual evolution, as hardware, applications, libraries, and modules are added, updated, and/or modified on a regular basis.
+Sometimes issues can appear where none existed before.
+When you find something missing or a behavior that seems odd, please [let us know][url_contact].

 ## How to submit a support request

+!!! tip "Google it first!"

+    When encountering issues with software, if the misbehavior involves an error message, the first step should always be to look up the error message online.
+There's a good chance somebody stumbled upon the same hurdles before, and may even provide some fix or workaround.

 If you're facing issues you can't figure out, we're here to help.
 Feel free to email us at srcc-support@stanford.edu, but please keep the following points in